Leafwing-Studios/fop-rules/docs/character-options/classes/paragon.md

 At level 5, you chastise those that you strike, encouraging them to turn away from violence and evil.
 When you hit a creature with a basic attack or Grapple attack, you may spend 1 essence.
 If you do, apply 3 + ½ Presence temperance.

-## Integrity

-### Hold Your Ground: Valor

-At level 1, your belief in Integrity lets you drive your foes before you as you personally demonstrate unsurpassed courage in the face of danger.
-At the start of each of your turns, you may choose to stand firm in order to reduce your critical hit threshold by 4 until the start of your next turn.
-Until the start of your next turn, you cannot spend movement and are immune to forced movement.

-### Fervent Blows: Purify

-At level 5, your blade glows with a holy flame as you strike down the wicked, blinding them with its purity.
-When you hit a creature with a basic attack or Grapple attack, you may spend 1 essence.
-If you do, apply one stack of blinded.

 ## Liberty

 ### Hold Your Ground: Struggle